OpenGamma/OpenSIMM/README.md

         RawDelta.of(FxRiskFactor.of(GBP), 125_000, GBP));

     // It is also possible to provide current initial and variation
-    // marging positions in the same format - see version of
+    // margining positions in the same format - see version of
     // calculator.varByAssetClass taking three arguments

     // Calculate the values for the portfolio